 Executive Order 13861

-Executive Order 13861 was signed on March 5, 2019, establishing a three-year effort known as PREVENTS.
-PREVENTS created an inter-agency Task Force to lead the development and implementation of a national, comprehensive roadmap to change how our nation treats mental health and understands suicide prevention.
-The PREVENTS objective is to change the culture around mental health and prevent suicide — among not just Veterans but all Americans.
+Executive Order 13861, signed on March 5, 2019,established PREVENTS to lead the development and implementation of a national, comprehensive roadmap to change how our nation treats mental health and understands suicide prevention.

 There are three deliverables tied to the implementation of EO 13861:

 - The Roadmap